Leïla Slimani: Life

 In addition to her native Moroccan citizenship, Slimani also holds French citizenship due to her Alsatian heritage.
 In 2017, she was made an Officier of the Ordre des Arts et des Lettres by the French government.
+Since 2021, she has been living in Lisbon, Portugal.

 In August 2022, she was announced as the chair of judges for the International Booker Prize 2023.

 Work

 Politics

-On 6 November 2017, the president of France Emmanuel Macron appointed Leila Slimani his personal representative to the Organisation internationale de la Francophonie.
+On 6 November 2017 the president of France, Emmanuel Macron, appointed Leila Slimani his personal representative to the Organisation internationale de la Francophonie.

 Fiction

 Adèle

 Slimani's first novel Dans le jardin de l’ogre, published in English as Adèle, tells the story of a woman who loses control of her life due to her sexual addiction.
 Slimani got the idea for her story after seeing the Dominique Strauss-Kahn unfolding news.
 The novel fared well with French critics; in Morocco it received the La Mamounia literary award.